 Petitioning to establish a Masonic lodge in Lexington may seem an unlikely major initiative for Henry Knox or Washington, yet it was clearly imperative to assemble men loyal to the United States to help stabilize the area.
-The rush to get such a lodge chartered by November 1788 does underscore the suggestion it may indeed have been part of a broad political maneuver.
+The rush to get such a lodge chartered by November 1788 underscores the suggestion it may indeed have been part of a broad political maneuver.

-Fowler as well a member of the same lodge in Williamsburg, Maryland, where Fowler was raised.
+Fowler, as well a member of the same lodge in Williamsburg, Maryland, where Fowler was raised.
 Blair served with Washington in the Constitutional Convention and was later appointed by Washington to the Supreme Court.
 James Mercer, the second Grand Master, was Washington's lawyer.
 Edmund Randolph, the third Grand Master, who signed the Charter for Lexington Lodge 25 in November 1788, served as an aide-de-camp to General Washington in 1775 and was appointed the nation's first attorney general by Washington.
 He also succeeded Thomas Jefferson as secretary of state during Washington's second term.

 None of these convenient connections prove that Washington or Knox exerted any influence on the unexplained rush to charter Kentucky's first Masonic lodge.
-Today, however, viewed in the context of the issues in Kentucky at the time, and considering that the

-Grand Lodge of Virginia would not meet again to entertain petitions for new lodges until the fall of 1779 (late in Washington's first year as president), it follows that forming a new lodge with inspiring leadership at its helm in place before the end of Washington's first year in office was a constructive and productive strategy.
-There was certainly good reasons for a political, behind-the-scenes rush to establish the most geographically distant Masonic lodge in the new nation in the territory of Kentucky.
+Today, however, viewed in the context of the issues in Kentucky at the time, and considering that the Grand Lodge of Virginia would not meet again to entertain petitions for new lodges until the fall of 1779 (late in Washington's first year as president), it follows that forming a new lodge with inspiring leadership at its helm in place before the end of Washington's first year in office was a constructive and productive strategy.
+There were certainly good reasons for a political, behind-the-scenes rush to establish the most geographically distant Masonic Lodge in the new nation in the territory of Kentucky.

-Belli was involved in virtually every political and community event that ultimately led to the defeat of the movement to break away from Virginia and become a Spanish territory from 1786 until 1792 - the year he was commissioned Deputy Quartermaster.
-Belli was certainly on a "public mission" and work of a "confidential character," and "confidential public business to Kentucky," but that description has been confused with his work in Kentucky from 1786 until 1796.
+Belli was involved in virtually every political and community event from 1786 through 1792 that ultimately led to the defeat of the movement to break away from Virginia and become a Spanish territory.
+Belli was certainly on a "public mission" and did the work of a "confidential character," and "confidential public business to Kentucky" during those years.

 The Grand Lodge of Kentucky was formed in Lexington in 1800 by the five central Kentucky lodges previously chartered by Virginia.
-In its final Return to the Grand Lodge of Virginia in 1799, forty-six men were listed as Masons at Lexington Lodge No. 25.
-Based on a review of the names of members in that return and earlier newspaper accounts from 1789 through 1795 that noted or referenced men of the community who were Freemasons, all but eleven of the men at Lexington 25 were noted founders of the city or the new state; military leaders; well-known patriots of the Revolutionary War; or the most significant landowners, businessmen, and community leaders.
+In its final official Return Report of the Grand Lodge of Virginia in 1799, forty-six men were listed as Masons at Lexington Lodge No. 25.
+Based on a review of the names of members in that return and in earlier newspaper accounts from 1789 through 1795 that noted or referenced men of the community who were Freemasons, all but eleven of the men at Lexington 25 were noted founders of the city or the new state: military leaders; well-known patriots of the Revolutionary War; or the most noteworthy landowners, businessmen, and community leaders.

 It is understandable that Masonry at the time attracted men with these backgrounds.
-It is unsurprising, given the political context of the times and Belli's "mission," that such loyalists and men of reputation could influence the population of roughly 12,000 people who, at the time, made up the inhabitants of the Kentucky territory.46
+It is not surprising, given the political context of the times and Belli's "mission," that such loyalists and men of reputation could influence the population of roughly 12,000 people who, at the time, made up the inhabitants of the Kentucky territory.
+45